 See the Ontario page for details about the BSO Provincial Lived Experience Advisory.

 Defining Lived Experience?

 "Lived Experience refers to both the older adult living with dementia, complex mental health, substance use and/or neurological disorders as well as their care partners.
 This includes people directly involved with the individual on a personal level; providing emotional support, assisting in decision making and/or providing informal caregiving (past or present).
 These care partners (along with the individual) are able to share their observations, input and suggestions for change, both clinical and non- clinical, about the quality of the various interactions and touch points experienced between the individual and the medical community, across the entire continuum of care."

 - Live Chats and Discussion Forum: Join The Lived Experience Café site/community and take part in our discussion forums and/or monthly Live Chat Events to share your advice and observations.

-- Face to Face Meetings: Visit the Calendar or Contact Sharon/ your local South Eastern Ontario Alzheimer Society to find out how you can be part of a group that speaks with Sharon in person.
+- Face to Face Meetings: Visit the Calendar or Contact Vicky/ your local South Eastern Ontario Alzheimer Society to find out how you can be part of a group that speaks with Vicky in person.

-- Phone / Email / Write Sharon Osvald and begin your own personal conversation with your suggestions for change.
+- Phone / Email / Write Vicky Willis and begin your own personal conversation with your suggestions for change.

 - SE Ontario Health Care Professionals?: Join the conversation by reading the bi-monthly Resource Exchange Page, a summary of all the lived experience network conversations and share these findings with your organization as they apply to you.